AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 I led the design of Drata's first AI-assisted workflow, establishing the initial interaction model for agent-driven experiences within the product.

-• Established the initial patterns for how AI integrates into product workflows — partnering with the AI Director to translate early agent concepts into concrete interaction models, including explainability, autonomy, and communication patterns.
+• Established the initial patterns for how AI integrates into product workflows — partnering with the VP of AI to translate early agent concepts into concrete interaction models, including explainability, autonomy, and communication patterns.

 • Designed a new class of workflow — an end-to-end agent experience embedded within vendor risk reviews, transforming a manual, document-heavy process into an AI-assisted system while preserving user control and trust.